signal11/m-stack/README.txt

 Supported hardware
 -------------------
-M-Stack has currently been tested on PIC18 and PIC24 devices.
-Microchip has obviously made a conscious effort to make the register-level interfaces to their USB peripherals as similar as possible across MCUs and even across MCU lines.
+M-Stack has currently been tested on PIC16F, PIC18F PIC24F, and PIC32MX
+devices.
+Microchip has obviously made a conscious effort to make the register-level interfaces to their USB peripherals as similar as possible across MCUs and even across MCU families.
 While many devices should be able to be easily supported with this software, there are often times small differences which need to be worked out, the biggest of which being buffer descriptor and data buffer locations with respect to the DMA capabilities of the microcontroller being used.

 The following MCU's and configurations have been tested:
+ * PIC32MX460F512L - PIC32 USB Starter Board
  * PIC24FJ64GB002
  * PIC24FJ256DA206
  * PIC18F46J50 - PIC18F Starter Kit
  * PIC16F1459

-If your hardware is not supported, and it's in the PIC16F/18F/24F family, I can probably easily make you a port without very much trouble.
+If your hardware is not supported, and it's in the PIC16F/18F/24F/32MX family, I can probably easily make you a port without very much trouble.
 The easiest way is for you to send me a development board.
 If your hardware is in another MCU family which is not currently supported, I can also make you a port, but it will be more effort.
 In either case, I'd be happy to talk with you about it.

 Supported Software
 -------------------
 The USB stack is supported by the following software:
  * Microchip XC8 compiler
  * Microchip XC16 compiler
+ * Microchip XC32 compiler
  * Microchip MPLAB X IDE

 Note that the C18 compiler is not currently supported.
 There are some